martiaaarti/brainhub/README.md

 REACT_APP_BASE_URL=
 ```

-- To launch the client side application use `yarn start` command
+- To launch the front-end side application use `yarn start` command

 ## Important notes

-Ensure that the client application is pointing to correct url where server side resides.
+Ensure that the front-end application is pointing to correct url where back-end side resides.

 ## Further development plans

-- [x] Implement support for POST action with view for adding new event (including fronted tests),
+- [x] Implement support for POST action with view for adding new event,
 - [x] Implement validation for new event
-- [ ] Test backed,
+- [x] Tests,
 - [ ] Individual user support,
 - [ ] Application containerization,
 - [ ] Support for actions GET, PUT, DELETE with related views,